 3. Bounce Rate

 What is an ideal eCommerce bounce rate benchmark for any website?
-Studies show that the bounce rate of a website anywhere between 30% and 55% is acceptable.

 4. Return Customer Rate

 If your company offers different products or services, you want your customers to come back to purchase all of them.
 But this may only sometimes be true, especially if your products are sub-par.
 Hence, you must value and incentivize returning customers to ensure they keep purchasing from you.

 The probability of selling to an existing customer is 60%–70%.
 But the probability of selling to a new customer is 5%–20%.– Altfield

 The return customer rate or the repeat purchase rate is the rate at which former customers come back to purchase other products from you.
 A return rate between 20%-40% is admirable, while those with a rate above 35% can see a significant increase in revenue.